 Insincere praise can be more than just ineffective; it can be damaging.
-When a child knows he hasn’t done well and is praised anyway, he will wonder why people feel the need to lie to him about his abilities and achievements.
-He may assume that praise is being used to cover up the fact that he’s incompetent or that something is “wrong” with him.
+When children know they haven’t done well and are praised anyway, they will wonder why people feel the need to lie to them about their abilities and achievements.
+They may assume that praise is being used to cover up the fact that they're incompetent or that something is “wrong” with them.

-Additionally, you don’t want to give your child false praise that will make him think he doesn’t need to improve or try harder next time.
+Additionally, you don’t want to give your child false praise that will make them think they don’t need to improve or try harder next time.

-When our children do poorly, our instinct may be to praise them in hopes of making them feel better.
-These good intentions will backfire and make your child feel worse, so offer since praise only when it’s earned.
+When our children do poorly, our instinct may be to praise them to make them feel better.
+These good intentions will backfire and make your child feel worse, so offer praise only when it’s earned.